This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 Components

-Khat al-Hijab – brow line – the thin upper part of the mask usually about 2cm wide and covers the eyebrows.
+Khat al-hijab – brow line – the thin upper part of the mask usually about 2cm wide and covers the eyebrows.

 Al-ghardhah – eye openings – is usually almond shape varying in size.
 Young, unmarried women usually wear smaller, stylised versions with larger eye openings to enhance their best features.
 The elderly, the widowed or brides-to-be wear larger masks with smaller openings to signal their strict adherence to custom or to preserve their modesty.